ratatui/ratatui-website/src/concepts/layout/README.md

 ## Constraints

-Constraints dictate the size and arrangement of components within layouts.
+[`Constraint`]s dictate the size and arrangement of components within layouts.
 The Ratatui framework provides several constraint types for fine-tuning your user interface's layout:

 - `Constraint::Length(u16)`: This constraint specifies a specific number of rows or columns that a